ingramleedy/FAAFacilitiesFFContentPack/README.md

 1. **Create the Folder:** In your linked OneDrive folder (e.g., "/ForeFlightDocs/"), create a subfolder named exactly **contentpack** (case-sensitive).
 This is the designated location for content pack .zip files.
    - Full path example: If your linked folder is "ForeFlightDocs", the path would be `/ForeFlightDocs/contentpack/`.

-2. **Place the .zip File:** Download the latest `ColoradoMountainPassesFFContentPack.zip` from this repository and upload it to the `contentpack` folder in OneDrive.
+2. **Place the .zip File:** Download the latest ` FAADistrictsFacilitiesFFContentPack.zip` from this repository and upload it to the `contentpack` folder in OneDrive.
 The file will automatically sync across all your devices connected to OneDrive.

 3. **Access in ForeFlight:**
    - Open ForeFlight on your iOS/iPadOS device.